goramartin/master-thesis/docs/papers/searching-ontologies/README.md

    - they do first query similarity based on documents
      -  boosting labels and names since it can get lost in a larger documents
   - then they do also popularity sorting
-    - based on the number of occurences in other documents
+    - based on the number of occurences of the objects in other documents, essentially it is linking by owl:sameAs
   - they indexed in lucene score(d, q) = query_sim * populariy, simple multiplier
   - they devices also the weights on the fields
   - they generate human readable snippets for displaying results